Traveling in retirement: Seeing the world

-Many retirees volunteer with organizations like Habitat for Humanity, or do a mission trip where they are billeted locally.
+Many retirees volunteer with organizations like Habitat for Humanity or do a mission trip where they are billeted locally.
 Others join an organization like WWOOF (wwoof.org) and work on organic farms for a few hours a day in return for room and board.
 I did this on a trip to New Zealand and met lots of interesting folks, learned a great deal, and sold produce I had picked, bagged and weighed at the night market in Gisborne.
 Some work with NGOs, exchange programs, environmental recovery programs, or archeological digs.
 Volunteers are needed in many areas of expertise all over the world.

 Some work, others volunteer, while others simply explore.
 Another couple I know head to Mexico, Central or South America for three or four months each winter and either work or volunteer in small villages doing everything from painting murals to producing puppet shows as fundraisers for schools.
-Another couple choose an inexpensive destination and stay for 2 months a year.
+Another couple chooses an inexpensive destination and stays for 2 months a year.
 They have lived in places like Ecuador, Thailand, and Malaysia.
 Some study languages by living with families in an immersion situation.
 Lots of off the beaten path places are still out there to explore and enjoy.
 Think of all the stories to tell at home.

 A person would need to do some research about the area.
-Information about climate, safety, health care, the presence of an expat community, the cost of living, and crime rates are some of the areas to check out first.
+Information about climate, safety, health care, the presence of an ex-pat community, the cost of living, and crime rates are some of the areas to check out first.

 Then the traveler would make the appropriate medical preparations, obtain any required visas, try to learn some fundamentals of the local language, then embrace a sense of adventure and go!